Install and Run¶

 - CMake

-For the installation of SALMON, we adopt the CMake tools as the first option.
-If there were any problems to use CMake tools in your environment, you may use the GNU make tools.
-See Troubleshooting of the Installation Process.
+For installing SALMON, we recommend using CMake as the primary method.
+If you encounter any issues using CMake in your environment, you may use GNU Make as an alternative.
+If you run into problems during the build process, refer to Troubleshooting of the Installation Process.

 Download¶

-The newest version of SALMON can be downloaded from download page.
-You can also get the file by:
+The latest version of SALMON can be downloaded from download page.
+You can also download the file using the following command:

 $ wget http://salmon-tddft.jp/download/SALMON-<VERSION>.tar.gz

-To extract files from the downloaded file SALMON-<VERSION>.tar.gz
+To extract the contents of the downloaded file SALMON-<VERSION>.tar.gz

 $ tar -zxvf ./SALMON-<VERSION>.tar.gz

-After the extraction, the following directories will be created:
+After extraction, the following directories will be created:

 SALMON